mtnygard/presentations/bio.md

 world.
 He is a highly sought speaker who addresses developers, architects, and technology leaders around the world.

-Michael is currently Senior Vice President, Enterprise Architecture & Platform Development, for Sabre, the company reimaging the business of travel.
+Michael is currently Senior Vice President, Platform & Architecture, for Sabre, the company reimaging the business of travel.